ArtiLuca/VirtualLibrary/README.md

 docs/Virtual Library Project Report.pdf
 ```

-The report describes the application requirements, class hierarchy, architecture, design patterns, persistence system and graphical interface.

 The report is written in **Italian**, as the project was originally developed for an Italian university course.

+It describes the application requirements, class hierarchy, architecture, design patterns, persistence system, graphical interface and implementation choices.

 ---

 ## 🎓 Academic Context

-This project was developed individually as part of an Object-Oriented Programming course.
+This project was developed individually as part of an Object-Oriented Programming course at the **University of Padua**.

-Its goal was to design and implement a non-trivial C++ application using inheritance, polymorphism, abstract classes, dynamic binding, design patterns, safe resource management and a graphical user interface.
+The goal was to design and implement a non-trivial C++ desktop application using inheritance, polymorphism, abstract classes, dynamic binding, design patterns, safe resource management and a graphical user interface.

 ---